Faculty Experts

 Kimberly Banfill focuses on the effects of sensory intervention with trauma affected children, as well as pediatric occupational therapy.

-Helen Berlie is an expert in diabetes, including education and prevention.
+Dr. Berlie is an expert in diabetes and pharmacy education.

 Andrew Berti investigates how combining antibiotics in a deliberate and rational manner can improve outcomes for patients with challenging bacterial infections.